 “I am going to choose … software!”
-I exclaimed as I filled in my year-eleven course application.
+I exclaimed as I filled in my year-11 course application.
 It was December.
-I had just completed my year-ten final exams, and we were about to go into summer break (the seasons are opposite in the southern hemisphere!).
+I had just completed my year-10 final exams, and we were about to go into summer break (the seasons are opposite in the Southern Hemisphere).
 I had thought hard about all my courses except this one.
 I simply wanted software because I thought it would be fun and cool.

 The break passed quickly, and I found myself in the first week of school.
 I was delighted.
 I had seven brand new subjects to study, and one of them was software!
 I could already see myself creating games, programs and websites.
 I started planning how I would rush through all my other homework so that I could get to this one fun class.

 The day finally came: our first Software Design and Development class.
-But as I opened the brand new textbook and looked at the shiny, word-covered pages, my cheerful smile slowly faded into a half frown.
+But as I opened the brand-new textbook and looked at the shiny, text-covered pages, my cheerful smile faded into a half frown.
 By the middle of the first page, my countenance had completely changed.
 What?!
 I shouted in my head.
 This was supposed to be the fun class!
 There must be some mistake!
 On the page in front of me, written in thick black ink and bolded font, was the seemingly enormous four-letter word: math.

 I had somehow read over the “Advanced Math Abilities” recommendation in the course description and decided for myself what this course would be about.
 I despised math.
 I did everything I could to avoid it.
 And now, my “fun” class had turned into my biggest nightmare—less than five minutes into the first lesson.

 Computer programming requires a sharp, mathematical mind, and while I was comfortable with general mathematics, I wasn’t very good at using algebraic formulas in algorithms.
 I found them difficult and tiring.
 With every passing week, there was more and more homework.
 Instead of rushing my other classes to get to this one, I tried to prolong them in order to avoid software homework as much as possible.